asterisk/documentation/docs/Configuration/Functions/Manipulating-Party-ID-Information.md

 There are several things to do when a call is forwarded by the dialplan:

-* Setup the REDIRECTING(to-xxx) values to be sent to the caller.
+* Set up the REDIRECTING(to-xxx) values to be sent to the caller.
-* Setup the REDIRECTING(from-xxx) values to be sent to the new destination.
+* Set up the REDIRECTING(from-xxx) values to be sent to the new destination.
 * Increment the REDIRECTING(count).
 * Set the REDIRECTING(reason).
 * Dial() the new destination.